Rohith-94714/hangman_game.py/README.md

 Project Description

 This repository contains a simple Hangman game implemented in Python.
 The Hangman game is a classic word-guessing game where the player tries to guess a secret word one letter at a time.
-The player has a limited number of attempts to guess the complete word.
+The player has a limited number of attempts to guess the complete word.The functions used in this project are random() , time() , while loop , if-else...

 Rules: